RaffiKian/RKCalendar/README.md

 # Installation

-Integrate RKCalendar into your project by including the files in the "Manager" group.
+Integrate RKCalendar into your project by including the files in the "Sources" directory.

 # Usage